vvvv/The-Gray-Book/reference/hde/exporting.md

 Please send us the console output by pressing "Copy To Clipboard" and pasting it to us via forum or chat.

+#### Export fails With 2021.4.x
+There is a known incompatibility with newer versions of MSBuild tools than what vvvv expects.
+So in order to make sure the right version of MSBuild tools is installed do as follows:
+- Uninstall all versions of Visual Studio and Build Tools you can find on your machine
+- Then run the vvvv 2021.4.x installer again with having the “Build Tools” checkbox enabled

 ### Exported app doesn't run on target PC

 Chances are that you're missing a dependency on the target PC.
 See [Dependencies](#dependencies) above.